CiccioPatato90/rmse/README.md

 ```

 ### Method 1: Nix
-Nix a generic purpose package manager that tries as hard as possible to make build reproducible.
+Nix a generic purpose package manager that tries as hard as possible to make builds reproducible.
 Nix is strongly recommended for any scientific usage, since it not only produces reproducible binaries, but also allows good traceability of an experiment.

 Steps to get into a Batsim environment.